-The fact that $O$ is saturated follows from the fact that the sets $S_k$ are saturated.
+where the first closure is within $\A|_{U_k}$.
+Since the rank takes only a finite number of values, we see that $O:=\cup_k O_k\subset M$ is the desired open dense set.\\ The fact that $O$ is saturated follows from the fact that the sets $S_k$ are saturated.
 To see this, let $x$ and $y$ belong to the same leaf of $\A$.
 One can choose a compactly supported section $s\in\Gamma(A)$ such that the time-1 flow of the vector field $\rho(s)$ satisfies